jjenks713/liri-node-app/README.md

    * Plot of the movie.
    * Actors in the movie.

-do-what-it-says (this will search whatever command is in the text file)
+node liri.js do-what-it-says (this will search whatever command is in the text file)

 Enjoy!